Comparing RAG and GraphRAG for Page-Level Retrieval Question Answering on a Math Textbook: Methods

-In our adaptation, we enhanced GraphRAG to expose explicit \texttt{document\_ids} for each knowledge point entity and text unit, ensuring that the model can reference the precise textbook page.
-Specifically, we modified various GraphRAG components to store and output fields such as \texttt{document\_ids} and \texttt{entity\_ids}, thereby allowing our system to link each retrieved item back to a corresponding page number in \emph{An Infinite Descent into Pure Mathematics}.
-These modifications introduce additional parameters (e.g., \texttt{include\_document\_ids}) into the context-building functions, enabling more fine-grained control over both the retrieved graph elements and how they are presented to the language model.
-By adding this information, our GraphRAG not only retrieves a set of relevant entities but also indicates \emph{which page} in the textbook where a student can find the source content.
-Our modified GraphRAG can be found at GitHub \url{https://reurl.cc/RYzlze}.
+For GraphRAG~\cite{edge2024localglobalgraphrag}, we adapted the framework to expose \texttt{document\_ids} for each entity and text unit, enabling page-level traceability.
+Specifically, we modified various GraphRAG components to store and output fields such as \texttt{document\_ids} and \texttt{entity\_ids}, allowing our system to link each retrieved item back to a corresponding page number.
+We tested GraphRAG with both \texttt{gpt-4o-mini} and \texttt{o3-mini} as the underlying LLM.
+Note that since GraphRAG retrieves entire entities and community summaries rather than ranked pages, we cannot directly control the number of pages returned; accuracy is evaluated based on whether the correct page's entities appear in the retrieved data.